Customer Service

 So, where are we on the whole real-time thing?

-The most common customer service channels haven’t really changed over the past decade.
-Email, live chat, and phone calls are staying popular among users, with social media becoming increasingly drawing.
+The most common customer support channels haven’t really changed over the past decade.
+Email, live chat, and phone calls are staying popular among users, with social media platforms becoming increasingly drawing.
 What has changed is the time that people are willing to wait.
-That’s why providing real-time support with a first response time of 1 minute or less is one of the biggest customer service trends now.
+There are a lot of bad customer service examples, when people are forced to wait for hours and days.
+That’s why providing real-time support with a first response time of 1 minute or less is one of the biggest customer experience trends now.

 But don’t be afraid just yet.
 Real-time doesn’t mean you have to hire dozens of call center operators and go all-in on it.
-There are several ways to make your customer service as real-time as possible:
+There are several ways to show people your customer service efforts in this field:

-• Having a live chat on your website or online store, which will allow your support agents to handle several requests simultaneously.
+• A live chat on your website or online store will allow your customer support agents to handle several customer requests simultaneously.

 • Offering detailed self-service portals with answers to all common questions.

-• Incorporating a chatbot that can answer basic questions and find relevant articles in your help center.
+• Incorporate a chatbot to answer basic questions and find relevant articles in your help center.

 6. Personalization has never been so personal

-Account-based targeting had hardly gained wide popularity before the new customer service trend took its place – people-based targeting.
-Before businesses were trying to provide personalized customer experience to certain companies, now customer service can target certain people within those companies.
+Account-based targeting had hardly gained wide popularity before the new trend took its place—people-based targeting.
+Before, businesses tried to provide personalized experiences to certain companies; now, customer service can target particular people within those companies.

-For instance, tools like Userproof allow you to set dynamic website images, CTAs, and blocks of text that will change for each visitor and use case separately.
-Basically, you can create different versions of your website and each visitor will see the unique one tailored for their use case.
+For instance, tools like Userproof allow you to set dynamic website images, CTAs, and blocks of text that will change for each visitor and use cases separately.
+Basically, you can create different versions of your website with unique experiences for customers.

 Proactive customer service went even further.
-You can now see chatbots’ messages that not only target you precisely based on your behavior but can call you by name and mention your personal info.
+You can now see chatbot messages that target you precisely based on your behavior and can call you by name and mention your personal info.

 Of course, the other side of this medal is the question of necessity.
 Does it really make sense to take personalization this far?
 Where is the line between personalized and creepy?

 I guess we’ll see.
-Among other customer service trends, this one is relatively new, and it is too soon to draw any conclusions.
+Among other customer service trends, this one is relatively new and too soon to draw any conclusions.
 But one thing is for sure: you can’t target every potential lead the same way.
-Segmentation and personalization are the new big trends, and you can still jump on the hype trend.
+Segmentation and personalization are significant new trends; you can still jump on the hype trend.

 7. AR and VR can be a great way to stand out

-I have found sections dedicated to augmented and virtual reality in almost every recent article about business trends I’ve read.
-Gartner has named it one of the top 10 strategic technology trends four years ago already.
+All tech publications predicted augmented and virtual reality unprecedented success in business just three years ago.
 And although marketers have been discussing various ways to implement this tech, you don’t usually see them succeed.
 Not often, that is.

-There’s a very simple reason for this.
+There’s a straightforward reason for this.
 Due to the high price and complexity, AR/VR is still mostly available to big brands with vast resources.
-But that only means that if you do try and implement AR and VR in your customer experience strategy, this will give you an incredible edge over the competition.
-For instance, the IKEA Place app.
+But that only means that if you try to implement AR and VR in your strategy, this improved customer experience will give you an edge over the competition—for instance, the IKEA Place app.
 You can install it on your phone and try how any piece of furniture will look in your room through AR technology.

-So yeah, I don’t think that AR/VR technologies will be the next big thing in the customer service industry.
+So yeah, I don’t think AR/VR technologies will be the next big thing in the customer service industry.
 For one thing, it’s still inaccessible for mid-size and small businesses.
-But if you have some innovative ideas, maybe they’re worth a try?
+But if you have some innovative ideas, maybe they’re worth a try.

 8. Customers expect companies to lead with their values

-Driven in part by the work of environmental activist Greta Thunberg and the COVID-19 pandemic, many people have reexamined their values.
-And now they expect brands to lead with their new worldview.
+Driven by abnormal storms, fires, and floods all around the planet, many people have reexamined their values.
+And now, they expect brands to lead with their new worldview.
 I am talking about conscious consumption, environmental impact, equity, and inclusion matters.

 It’s not enough anymore for companies to just provide fast and friendly service.
-At this point, you should connect with customers on the issues they care about.
+At this point, you should connect with people on their concerns.

 So, whether it’s social responsibility or inclusion, consumers are increasingly turned on by what companies stand for.
-In fact, in 2023, value-related criteria will become as important as price and quality, especially for younger consumers.
+In fact, in 2024, value-related criteria will become as important as price and quality, especially for younger groups.

 Here are a few statistics to give you a better understanding of what I mean.

-• Deloitte’s outlook on 2022 predicts that brands will be reevaluating the reasons of why they exist and how to make a positive impact beyond profit.
+• Deloitte’s outlook on 2022 predicts that brands will be reevaluating why they exist and how to make a positive impact beyond profit.
 The research shows that 57% of US consumers are more loyal to brands that commit to addressing social inequities.

 Accenture research

-• International Data Corporation confirms that environmental social and corporate governance will become a dominant trend in 2023.
-The research company also marks that this new trend is already influencing investments around the world.
+• International Data Corporation confirms that environmental, social, and corporate governance will become dominant trends in 2024.
+The research company also indicates that this new trend already influences investments worldwide.

-If you are struggling to understand what are the topics that concern your target audience specifically, then turn to customer data.
-By taking the time to get to know your customers better, you’ll be able to build strong connections with them.
+If you struggle to understand the topics that concern your target audience precisely, turn to customer data.
+By getting to know them better, you’ll be able to build strong connections with them and earn customer loyalty.

 Bottom line

-Customer service isn’t developing in some kind of vacuum where nothing new can come through.
-Like any other industry, it’s also largely influenced by hype trends like artificial intelligence or virtual reality.
+Optimal customer service isn’t developing in a vacuum where nothing new can come.
+Like any other industry, it’s also primarily influenced by hype trends like artificial intelligence or virtual reality.

-But there’s one thing in the customer service industry that will never go out of fashion, and that is genuine timely help.
-Get a decent customer service tool like HelpCrunch, give customers all necessary means and ways to contact you, and your work is half done right there.
+But there’s one thing in the customer service industry that will never go out of fashion: genuine, timely help.
+Get a decent customer service tool like HelpCrunch, give customers all the necessary means and ways to contact you, and your work is half done right there.

 Anastasiia Khlystova